-The Justice Files Episode 1 “Mrs Carlill v Carbolic Smoke Ball Co” was created to dramatise one of the most famous contract law cases for national and international use.
+The Justice Files Episode 1: “Mrs Carlill v Carbolic Smoke Ball Co” was created to dramatise the most famous contract law case for national and international use.
 The film is intended as a pilot for a planned series of dramatisations of famous legal cases that established leading precedents in English law.
 These cases, which have rich and remarkable background stories, had a huge impact not only in the UK but around the world, as they form a vital part of the law in over 60 countries including the US, Canada, Australia, India and much of Africa.

-The Carlill case is fundamental to contract law and is thus taught and studied by hundreds of thousands of law teachers and students every year.
-This, as well as the other films in the series, will provide invaluable visual education resources, as well as many opportunities for impact research.
-In addition, their rich and diverse histories will provide fascinating insights for historians and excellent public engagement opportunities for museums and other public forums.
+The Carlill case is fundamental to contract law and is thus studied by hundreds of thousands of law students every year.
+This, as well as the other films in the series, will provide invaluable visual education resources.
+In addition, their rich narratives and diverse histories will provide fascinating insights for members of the public and historians, and public engagement opportunities for museums.

-In collaboration with the University of Plymouth, Time-Lock Productions have used a mix of professional actors and volunteers, to create a dramatisation that is accurate, informative and engaging for viewers.
-Shot on location using internal and external shoots, this production utilised green screen overlays and CGI to help recreate the period, together with costumes and authentic dialogue.
-To aid the storytelling and understanding for the viewer, a press reporter has been added to help ‘interpret’ the legal and historic language used in the case.
+In collaboration with the University of Plymouth, Time-Lock Productions have used a mix of professional actors and volunteers to create a dramatisation that is accurate, informative and engaging for viewers.
+Filmed in historical locations, this production utilised green screen overlays and CGI to help recreate the period, together with period costumes and authentic dialogue.
+A fictional press reporter has been added to aid the storytelling and enhance the viewer’s understanding of the case.

 The 24-minute film originally premiered on 3 November and was introduced by Rob Giles and Hugo de Rijke.
 A Q&A session followed the filming.
 The film was also streamed free of charge on 10 and 11 November.